‘Sudden’ shift in weight caused migrant boat to sink, Greek coast guard says, as hundreds more feared dead | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 CNN’s Elinda Labropoulou reported from Kalamata, Greece.
 CNN’s Sana Noor Haq wrote from London.
-CNN’s Chris Liakos and Catherine Nicholls contributed reporting.
+CNN’s Chris Liakos, Catherine Nicholls and Sharon Braithwaite contributed reporting.